-Anyway, my mother took to finding recipes from foreign cultures, and fixing some special meal maybe once a month.
+Anyway, my mother took to finding recipes from “foreign” cultures, and fixing some special meal maybe once a month.
 I particularly remember her Indian chicken curry, with its thick yellow sauce on top of white rice, and four or five side condiments: raisins, chutney, peanuts, coconut.
 (I’ve made curry dishes myself dozens of times over the decades, and never quite recreated the recipe of my mother’s that cemented my taste for the dish.)
-Another was a “Greek chicken,” pieces of roasted chicken served on top of a bed of rice flavored with tomato and cinnamon.
+Another was “Greek chicken,” pieces of roasted chicken served on top of a bed of rice flavored with tomato and cinnamon.
 And various Mexican dishes, such as tacos and enchiladas, though influenced by Americanized versions of these dishes: tacos in hard shells, with ground beef and toppings of grated cheddar cheese, chopped lettuce, and salsa.
 And she tried quesadillas, in an era when Americans were pronouncing it “kwess-ah-dill-ahs.”
 I’m sure there were others that I’m not remembering; perhaps Hungarian Beef Stroganoff, on buttered noodles?
 Likely so.
 Perhaps my siblings recall others.

 That home work desk moved with us to Glen Ellyn, and then back to California, by that time becoming a smaller desk in my bedroom; he cut the L-shaped desk down to a single rectangular desk, with one bookcase and florescent light above.
-(While in my bedroom, all the way through its return to California, that upper bookcase was filled with my father’s architectural and technical books, those he’d accumulated over the years….
+(Even while in my bedroom, all the way through its return to California, that upper bookcase was filled with my father’s architectural and technical books, those he’d accumulated over the years….
 And which today reside in my garage.)
 When the family left California for Tennessee, in 1978, I was left just with the piece of desktop, which I used as a desk for several years supported by boxes of packed books.
-And today, it’s in my garage too.
+And today, that’s in my garage too.

 I wonder what ever happened to it, once my father returned to California, after my mother’s death, to live in apartments and condos.